talkhot/recompose-relay-modern/README.md

 import {
   graphql,
 } from 'react-relay';
-import { fragmentContainer } from 'relay-compose';
+import { fragmentContainer } from 'recompose-relay-modern';

 import Persons from './Persons';